kjhealy/kieranhealy.hugo/content/blog/making-slides.markdown

 true that, whether as a matter of the investment that people have made in making the talk happen, or just in the pure desire to have a successful interaction, audiences really *want* talks to go well.
-Outside of really adversarial settings, no one wants to watch someone bomb.
+Outside of adversarial settings, no one wants to watch someone bomb.
 This means that presenters start out with the audience on their side to a much greater degree than people often realize.